SIG7Pro/RapItUp/README.txt

 K/F - Remove HP + Score
 O/P - Head to (WIP) options.

 ______________________
-to all the vtuber company fellas or something
+To every company that has VTuber stuff and has the player require permission from the developers and whatnot (apparently that exists), you have full perms.

-you are 100% allowed to play the video game1!!!!! full perms are given!!!!!! jus make sure the game is visible and not anime tits!!!!!
+Make sure the game is at least seen 50% of the screen and not anime tits!

-what vtubing companies exist? i need promos